-Moving on to driver length… based on the standard length of golf clubs, driver shaft length is typically 45 inches for men and 44 inches for women (best drivers for women).
+Moving on to driver length… based on the standard length of golf clubs, driver shaft length is typically 45 inches for men and 44 inches for women.
 Going longer will surely boost clubhead speed but at the cost of reducing consistency.
 As for a properly fitted shaft length, this results in more precision and reliability off that tee.

 Now, what about shaft flex?
 The general norm – the slower the swing speed, the more flexible (whippier) the shaft should be to promote a faster swing speed and longer distances.
 Hence the following guidelines…

 - Swing speed under 75 mph – Ladies flex shaft (L)

 - Swing speed between 75 mph and 85 mph – Senior flex shaft (A)

 - Swing speed between 85 mph and 95 mph – Regular flex shaft (R)

 - Swing speed between 95 mph and 110 mph – Stiff flex shaft (S)

 - Swing speed above 110 mph – Extra Stiff flex shaft (X)